 Carry Your Financial Goals with You

 It has been said that people who write down their goals are three times more likely to succeed in accomplishing them, and even more likely if you see them every day.
-Since most of your day to day spending will happen with cash and credit cards, it’s wise to write down your goals on a notecard and keep them in your wallet.
+Since most of your day-to-day spending will happen with cash and credit cards (or Qube), it’s wise to write down your goals on a notecard and keep them in your wallet.

 This way, not only will you see them often, but you’ll also look at them when making small financial decisions.
-This will help you to be reminded of your big-picture goals.
+This will remind you of your big-picture goals.

 It’s important to reward yourself as you hit milestones on your way to achieving your goals.
 You may want to break your large financial goals down into milestones and assign a reward for each step along the way.
 This will help you to stay motivated as you approach your goals.

 Keep in mind, as you do this that these goals should help you get closer to achieving your goals.
-As someone who has a weight loss goal shouldn’t reward their weight loss with donuts because it would be counterproductive, you should not reward yourself with expensive things as you get closer to your financial goals.
+As someone who has a weight loss goal shouldn’t reward their weight loss with donuts because it would be counterproductive, you shouldn’t reward yourself with expensive things as you get closer to your financial goals.